shashankkannan/Full-stack-Manager/README.md

-# Project Manager: Automated Full-Stack App Setup and Management
+# Project Manager: Automated Full-Stack App Setup and Management.

 Welcome to the **Project Manager**!
 This tool automates the creation, setup, and management of full-stack applications.
 It supports **Flask**, **Express.js**, and **Django** for the backend, and automatically creates a **React.js** frontend with all necessary dependencies.